 In connection with the APADAZ License Agreement, in October 2018, the Company issued to KVK a warrant to purchase up to 500,000 shares of common stock of the Company at an exercise price of \$2.30 per share, which reflected the closing price of the Company's common stock on the Nasdaq Stock Market on the execution date of the APADAZ License Agreement (the "KVK Warrant").
 The KVK Warrant is initially not exercisable for any shares of common stock.
 Upon the achievement of each of four specified milestones under the KVK Warrant, the KVK Warrant will become exercisable for an additional 125,000 shares, up to an aggregate of 500,000 shares of the Company's common stock.
 The exercise price and the number and type of shares underlying the KVK Warrant are subject to adjustment in the event of specified events, including a reclassification of the Company's common stock, a subdivision or combination of the Company's common stock, or in the event of specified dividend payments.
 The KVK Warrant is exercisable until October 24, 2023.
 Upon exercise, the aggregate exercise price may be paid, at KVK's election, in cash or on a net issuance basis, based upon the fair market value of the Company's common stock at the time of exercise.
-After giving effect to the Reverse Stock Split effected in December 2020, the exercise price of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant be
+After giving effect to the Reverse Stock Split effected in December 2020, the exercise price of the KVK Warrant became \$36.80 and the shares of common stock issuable upon exercise of the KVK Warrant became \$36.80 shares of common stock.

 The Company determined that, since KVK qualifies as a customer under ASC 606, the KVK Warrant should be recorded as a contract asset and recognized as contra-revenue as the Company recognizes revenue from the APADAZ License Agreement.
 In addition, the Company determined that the KVK Warrant qualifies as a derivative under ASC 815 and should be recorded as a liability and stated at fair value each reporting period.
 The Company calculates the fair value of the KVK Warrant using a probability-weighted Black-Scholes option pricing model.
 Changes in fair value resulting from changes in the inputs to the Black Scholes model are accounted for as changes in the fair value of the derivative under ASC 815 and are recorded as fair value adjustment related to derivative and warrant liability in the statements of operations.
 Changes in the number of shares that are expected to be issued are treated as changes in variable consideration under ASC 606 and are recorded as a change in contract asset in the balance sheets.
-As of September 30, 2021 and December 31, 2020, a contract asset of \$0.4 million is recorded in other long-term assets on the balance sheets related to the KVK Warrant.
+As of June 30, 2021 and December 31, 2020, a contract asset of \$0.4 million is recorded in other long-term assets on the balance sheets related to the KVK Warrant.